Control Unit In Computer Architecture

 This decoder has three inputs as A, B, and C and eight output from Y0 through Y7.
 Based on the combinations of the three inputs, only one of the eight outputs is selected.

-In computer architecture , The control unit performs following important function :
+In computer architecture , The control unit is an important component of the CPU architecture and performs following functions.

 - The control unit controls the movement of data, memory read and write operations between the processor and the main memory RAM.